fopelite/VerilogGuides/linux-source.md

 ## Abstract
 We will build all the tools we need from source, which ensures that we will always have the most up-to-date versions installed and thus reduce the risk of running into problems because of conflicting versions or similar while using these tools to the absolute minimum.
-This guide should work on all Linux distributions but has its focus on Arch-based (Arch, Manjaro, ...) and Debian-based (Debian, Ubuntu, Mint) operating systems.
+This guide should work on all Linux distributions but has its focus on Arch-based (Arch, Manjaro, ...) and Debian-based (Debian, Ubuntu, Mint, ...) operating systems.

 ## Prerequisites
 To be able to follow each and every step as instructed in this guide, you need to have some programs and toolchains already installed.
 This includes: